Why build bespoke in place of WordPress, Shopify or Magento?

 Initial development times/costs

-To create a website that fulfils the requirements of the client and their users, we will have worked through wireframes, carefully considered UI and onboarding, and once agreed, delivered bespoke designs.
+To create a website that fulfils the requirements of the client and their users, we will have worked through wireframes, carefully considered UI and onboarding, and, once agreed, delivered bespoke designs.

-Off-the-shelf themes are optimized for flexibility.
-Not for speed.
-Simple-to-make changes such as font choice, background images and colour choice can be quick and easy, but changing page layout and functionality is often slow or even impossible.
+Off-the-shelf themes are optimized for flexibility, not for speed.
+Simple-to-make changes such as font choice, background images, and colour choice can be quick and easy, but changing page layout and functionality is often slow or even impossible.

 Ongoing development